The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

-Algorithm~\ref{alg:sequential-structure-3} applies to the case where the LiNGAM output DAG shows a mediator structure (i.e., being $C$ the collider) while the PD algorithm discovers this structure as a sequence of $A \rightarrow M \rightarrow C$.
-We note that we also check for $A \not\rightarrow B$ since such a sequence gives rise to the possibility of $M$ not being executed at all.
-In this case, the algorithm sets the resulting graph $G_{result}$ to initially match the sequential structure in the PD, adds the missing causal edge $A \xrightarrow{c} B$, and explicitly annotates the directly-follows edges $A \rightarrow M$ and $M \rightarrow B$ with a `$c$' symbol to indicate their essence of being causal.
+\chdeleted[id=del]{Algorithm~\ref{alg:sequential-structure-3} applies to the case where the LiNGAM output DAG shows a mediator structure (i.e., being $C$ the collider) while the PD algorithm discovers this structure as a sequence of $A \rightarrow M \rightarrow C$.} \chdeleted[id=delr2]{We note that we also check for $A \not\rightarrow B$ since such a sequence gives rise to the possibility of $M$ not being executed at all in the discovered BP.
+Provided $M$ is a mediator in this case, a variant in which $M$ doesn't execute is not feasible.
+In this case, the algorithm sets the resulting graph $G_{result}$ to initially match the sequential structure in the PD, adds the missing causal edge $A \xrightarrow{c} B$, and explicitly annotates the directly-follows edges $A \rightarrow M$ and $M \rightarrow B$ with a `$c$' symbol to indicate their essence of being causal.} \chadded[id=addr2]{For cases involving a mediator, we also verify the absence of $A \not\rightarrow B$, as this sequence may prevent $M$ from executing in the discovered BP.
+When $M$ functions as a mediator, any variant omitting $M$ is not feasible.
+Here, the algorithm sets $G_{result}$ to match the PD's sequential layout, adds the missing causal edge $A \xrightarrow{c} B$, and marks the directly-follows edges $A \rightarrow M$ and $M \rightarrow B$ with `$c$' symbols to denote their causal roles.}

-\subsection{\textbf{Step IV: construct a new view that combines the results in step 3 to highlight all the discrepancies}}
+\subsection{\textbf{Step IV: Construct a new view that combines the results in step 3 to highlight all the discrepancies}}

-Each of the three algorithms applies in a situation where the PDM deviates from the CBP structure.
-However, to accommodate for any situation where the PDM is consistent with the CBP structure, we also need to annotate all remaining \texttt{directly-follows} edges in the PDM that are also determined as causal execution dependencies in the CBP.
-Thus, we annotate as causal any remaining edge $(a,b) \in G_{PD}: a \rightarrow b$ for which $(a',b') \in G_L: a' \xrightarrow{c} b'$.
+\chdeleted[id=del]{Each of the three algorithms applies in a situation where the PDM deviates from the CBP structure.
+However, to}\chadded[id=add]{To} accommodate for any situation where the \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} is consistent with the CBP structure, we also need to annotate all remaining \texttt{directly-follows} edges in the \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} that are also determined as causal execution dependencies in the CBP.
+Thus, we annotate as causal any remaining edge $(a,b) \in G_{BP}: a \rightarrow b$ for which $(a',b') \in G_L: a' \xrightarrow{c} b'$.
 Lastly, we unify all the results of all three algorithms jointly with the annotations into a single $G_{result}$ graph.

-We applied our method first using a generated process log with timestamps that adhere to the three execution patterns, and secondly using two real benchmark datasets~\cite{Sepsisdata2016,BPI2020}.
+\chdeleted[id=del]{We applied our method first using a generated process log with timestamps that adhere to the three execution patterns, and secondly using two real benchmark datasets~\cite{Sepsisdata2016}~\cite{BPI2020}.}